anyaevostinar/anyaevostinar.github.io/classes/201-w24/hashinglab.md

 c.
 Run the same experiment with the text file `HoundOfTheBaskervilles.txt` and report on what if any difference there is and why that would be the case.

 ## Exercise 3
-Finally, repeat your experiments for hashtable sizes of 2039 (a prime number) and 2048 (a non-prime number).
-Write down your results as well as what difference if any you see between them.

-## Exercise 4
 Now you get to implement your own hash table!
 Look through `HashTable.java` to see a basic hash table that doesn't deal with collisions.
 Your job is to implement linear probing to deal with collision resolution.

 a.
 Update `insertKey` to use the linear probing strategy where if the home position is taken, you just move to the right by one until you find an open position.